Asymmetric-OG/SPML_2A/README.md

-# 📚 rag q&a with langchain & streamlit
+# 📚 RAG q&a with langchain & streamlit

 ask questions based on research papers using a simple retrieval-augmented generation (rag) system.